k98kurz/micropycelium/Packager_spec.md

 - (8, 3) => 0b1000000 0b0011
 - (4, 12) => 0b0100 0b10000100

-The only exception is that the final nibble, if it is not part of the preceding coordinate, can have values with the high bit set, i.e. integer values 1-15.

 ## Routing

 Routing is done by calculating the selected distance metric for each peer and